Shari Huhndorf

 B.A., English, University of Redlands

 Shari M. Huhndorf received her Ph.D. in Comparative Literature from New York University, and she is currently Class of 1938 Professor of Native American Studies in the Department of Ethnic Studies at UC Berkeley.
-Her research and teaching focus on the areas of interdisciplinary Native American studies, Alaska Native studies, contemporary literary and visual culture, cultural studies, gender studies, and American studies.
+Her research and teaching focus on the areas of interdisciplinary Native American studies, Alaska Native studies, contemporary literary and visual cultural studies, Indigenous feminism and gender studies, and American studies.

-Professor Huhndorf is a member of the Board of Trustees of the National Museum of the American Indian, Smithsonian Institution, where she serves as chair of the repatriation committee.
-She is a former member and chair of the executive committee of the Division of Twentieth-Century American Literature of the Modern Language Association.
-She also served for a decade on the board of directors of the CIRI Foundation, which provides educational funding and supports cultural programs for Alaska Natives in her home community.
-At Berkeley, Professor Huhndorf is affiliated with the Center for Race and Gender, the Interdisciplinary Program in American Studies, the Designated Emphasis in Gender and Women’s Studies, the Joseph A. Myers Center for Research on Native American Issues, the Canadian Studies Program, and the Joint Medical Program MD/MS. She received a President’s Award from the Alaska Federation of Natives for her contributions to Native education as well as a Distinguished Teaching Award from the Division of Social Sciences and a Distinguished Faculty Mentor Award from the Graduate Assembly at UC Berkeley.
-Huhndorf is Yup’ik and was raised in her home community in Alaska.
+Professor Huhndorf is a previous trustee and chair of the repatriation committee of the National Museum of the American Indian, Smithsonian Institution.
+She also served as a member and chair of the executive committee of the Division of Twentieth-Century American Literature of the Modern Language Association.
+For a decade, she served on the board of directors of the CIRI Foundation, which provides educational funding and supports cultural programs for Alaska Natives in her home community.
+Currently she is a member of the Advisory Committee on Cultural Storytelling and Stewardship at the American Museum of Natural History in New York City.
+At Berkeley, Professor Huhndorf is affiliated with the Center for Race and Gender, the Interdisciplinary Program in American Studies, the Designated Emphasis in Gender and Women’s Studies, the Joseph A. Myers Center for Research on Native American Issues, and the Canadian Studies Program.

 Courses Taught